 History lesson aside, the city is awash with French architecture and much of it is in a (photogenic) state of disrepair.
 Popular with holidaying Tunisians, Bizerte was a worthy journey north and very easy to get to on public transport from the capital.

-French colonial architecture in Tunis (above and below right) and Bizerte (below left)
+French colonial architecture in Tunis (main photo and below right) and Bizerte (below left)

 Where to begin …?

 If you remember your Roman history from school then you’ll know that North Africa was the Roman Empire’s breadbasket and like in neighbouring Libya and also Morocco (we haven’t been to Algeria yet but watch this space!), we saw some cracking Roman ruins in Tunisia.
 Quite a few of them, Sufetula and Haïdra for instance, were either not on our planned route or tricky/time consuming to get to but, fortunately, the top three Roman sites in Tunisia: Carthage, Dougga and El Djem, were all part of our itinerary and easy to get to.
 Out of all the places to visit in Tunisia, make sure you include some Roman ruins on your itinerary.

 Carthage is more or less a suburb of Tunis these days.
 Originally Phoenician and later the capital of the Punic Empire, the city was destroyed by the Romans in 146 BCE and re-developed as Roman Carthage thereafter.
 Compared to Dougga and El Djem, there isn’t a great deal left at Carthage and you either need a good imagination or the services of a knowledgeable guide.
 We opted for the latter and it was worthwhile as he brought the place to life for us and explained what was what.
 Carthage is also spread out and although it is possible to see it using public transport (trains mainly), it will be time-consuming so another thing we would recommend is hiring private transport to get you around the site.